khulnasoft/tradescope/docs/exchanges.md

 For Binance, it is suggested to add `"BNB/<STAKE>"` to your blacklist to avoid issues, unless you are willing to maintain enough extra `BNB` on the account or unless you're willing to disable using `BNB` for fees.
 Binance accounts may use `BNB` for fees, and if a trade happens to be on `BNB`, further trades may consume this position and make the initial BNB trade unsellable as the expected amount is not there anymore.

 If not enough `BNB` is available to cover transaction fees, then fees will not be covered by `BNB` and no fee reduction will occur.
-Tradescope will never buy BNB to cover for fees.
+Freqtrade will never buy BNB to cover for fees.
 BNB needs to be bought and monitored manually to this end.

 ### Binance sites